Semiparametric Efficient G-estimation with Invalid Instrumental Variables: Additional Monte Carlo results

-where $I(\cdot)$ is the indicator function.
+We present further Monte Carlo results for exposures generated under the class of semiparametric single index models $E(A|Z)=g(\xi^{\T} Z)$ where $g(\cdot)$ is a link function.
+Specifically, the continuous exposure is generated without covariates from $ A= \exp(\xi^{\T} \boldsymbol{Z})+\varepsilon_2. $ We also consider the important setting of a binary exposure generated from $ A= I(-3+\xi^{\T} \boldsymbol{Z}+\varepsilon_2>0), $ where $I(\cdot)$ is the indicator function.
 We fix $C=1$, while all other simulation settings are unchanged.
 Tables \ref{tab:log} and \ref{tab:probit} summarize the estimation results based on 1000 replications.
-Remarkably, the proposed MR$^2$ method performs well, even though in both settings only main effects are included in the linear predictor function, as exposure interactive effects are induced on the additive scale by the nonlinear link function, rather than specified explicitly {\it a priori}.
+Remarkably, the proposed g-estimator performs well, even though in both settings only main effects are included in the linear predictor function, as exposure interactive effects are induced on the additive scale by the nonlinear link function, rather than specified explicitly {\it a priori}.
 All other conclusions are qualitatively similar to those drawn when the exposure is generated under the identity link with interactions.